haishanh/night-owl.vim/README.md

 syntax enable
 colorscheme night-owl

+" To enable the lightline theme let g:lightline = { 'colorscheme': 'nightowl' }
 ```

 This theme is build with [jacoborus/estilo](https://github.com/jacoborus/estilo).
 If you want to customize this theme, you will need [Node.js](https://nodejs.org).